 The Value Flywheel Effect and North Star Framework

 In ‘The Value Flywheel Effect’ book, the first phase of the value flywheel is ‘Clarity of Purpose’.
-We base that on a leader persona, like the CEO.
+We identify a leader persona, like the CEO.
 In other words the person who needs to drive the purpose.

 It’s a simple framework that people can get in an hour long session.
 Your teams can share and collaborate.
 And online collaboration tools have helped make this a lot easier.
-You don’t need to be physically present.
-You do it online, which is great.
 We tailor it a little bit with pre Wardley mapping tools on ‘what’s your scope and what’s your purpose?’.

 A strong sense of purpose fuels your motivation

-One big thing we’ve noticed with this and Wardley Mapping is that it invites challenges.
-You are not challenging the person or the team, you’re starting to have a conversation about North Star metrics, KPIs and the work aligned to that.
-You’re not challenging a person.
+One big thing we’ve noticed with the Northstar Framework and Wardley Mapping is that they invite challenge.
+By using these frameworks, you are not challenging a person or team, you’re starting a conversation about North Star metrics, KPIs and the work aligned to that.
 It provides a safe space for the right challenge to happen.

 The playbook is well written.
 If you’re experienced in software or working in product, you’ll pick it up quickly.
 I like the lag and lead measures concept.
 And the exercise helps you come up with lead measures and how to influence the lag measure.